cepdnaclk/e15-4yp-Mixed-Reality-based-Simulation-Platform-for-Swarm-Robotics/docs/README.md

 The main characteristics of a swarm robotics systems are as follows,

-<ul> Robustness: The system’s motionlessness or in other words not showing any biasing or emotion towards randomly occurring changes within its surrounding environment where it enables the system to perform its designated tasks despite any disturbances.</ul>
+- Robustness: The system’s motionlessness or in other words not showing any biasing or emotion towards randomly occurring changes within its surrounding environment where it enables the system to perform its designated tasks despite any disturbances.
-<ul> Autonomous: It is the system being independent of each other while interacting with each other and its surrounding environment.</ul>
+- Autonomous: It is the system being independent of each other while interacting with each other and its surrounding environment.
-<ul> Local Communication: Swarm robots do not have a comprehensive understanding of their environment.
-Due to that, the interaction between individuals is based on the concept of local communication which is termed as a stigmergy mode of communication.</ul>
+- Local Communication: Swarm robots do not have a comprehensive understanding of their environment.
+Due to that, the interaction between individuals is based on the concept of local communication which is termed as a stigmergy mode of communication.
-<ul> Cooperation: Swarm robots are not capable of completing an allocated task individually, it is needed for them to work together.
-Therefore, cooperation can be considered as a compulsory characteristic found in swarm robots because the tasks are too difficult to be carried out by a single robot.</ul>
+- Cooperation: Swarm robots are not capable of completing an allocated task individually, it is needed for them to work together.
+Therefore, cooperation can be considered as a compulsory characteristic found in swarm robots because the tasks are too difficult to be carried out by a single robot.
-<ul> Flexibility: This is the ability of the system to perform different tasks at one time</ul>
+- Flexibility: This is the ability of the system to perform different tasks at one time
-<ul> Aggregation: This is the process of grouping the individuals of the swarm into a cluster without using any external impact which is very crucial in swarm robots as it plays an important role in all three co-operation, communication and interaction aspects.</ul>
+- Aggregation: This is the process of grouping the individuals of the swarm into a cluster without using any external impact which is very crucial in swarm robots as it plays an important role in all three co-operation, communication and interaction aspects.

 #### Virtual Reality and Mixed Reality